stla/ratioOfQsprays/README.md

 ```

 If you perform an arithmetic operation between `roq` and an object
-coercable to a `ratioOfQsprays` object but which is not a
+coercible to a `ratioOfQsprays` object but which is not a
 `ratioOfQsprays` object, such as a `bigq` number or a `qspray` object,
 the show options of `roq` are passed to the result, even if `roq` is not
 at the first position: